-An application form must be completed.
-In the section ‘application details’ a clear and concise summary of past acts of abuse and/or likely future acts of abuse that the child has been exposed to must be provided.
-It is important that the summary clearly articulates the grounds for the application and how these meet the legislative requirements (s.10E of the Act).
-See links to FVRO application forms below.
+2. Ccomplete the Application Form (link below).
+In the section ‘application details’ provide a clear and concise summary of past acts of abuse and/or likely future acts of abuse that the child has been exposed to must be provided.
+In the summary, clearly articulate the grounds for the application and how these meet the legislative requirements (s.10E of the Act).

-The application form must be lodged with the registrar at the court and an ex-parte hearing requested.
+3. lodge the Application Form with the registrar at the court and request an ex-parte hearing.
 Ex-parte means the respondent won’t be present.
 A judicial officer will hear the matter as soon as possible.
-At the first hearing, the child protection worker will be asked to provide evidence to support the application.
-This can be provided verbally or contained within an affidavit filed with the application.
+At the first hearing, you will be asked to provide evidence to support the application.
+You can provide this verbally or contained within an affidavit filed with the application.
 Note: Practice may vary in some regional courts.

 For guidance on how to complete a FVRO application and attend court for a first hearing, refer to the following documents (in related resources):

-If an interim FVRO is granted, the order is faxed to the police station nearest to the respondent's home, and the police will serve the order on the respondent, if possible within 24 hours of it being granted.
+4. If an interim FVRO is granted, fax the order to the police station nearest to the respondent's home.
+WA Police will serve the order on the respondent, if possible within 24 hours of it being granted.
 The FVRO comes into effect at the time it is served on the respondent.

 Obtaining a final order

-Where a final order hearing (for example, a defended hearing) is required, the child protection worker and Communities' Legal Officer (or contract solicitor) should both attend the full hearing.
+Where a final order hearing (for example, a defended hearing) is required, you and the Department's Legal Officer (or contract solicitor) should both attend the full hearing.

 Recording the FVRO on Assist